rishipande/simzone/README.md

 - Or choose **“Bring Your Own”** and paste any emoji or single character
 - A small `(i)` info button in Preferences gives tips on choosing emojis that fit well in the menu bar

-### Preferences, nicely organized
+### Settings

+Extremely configurable:
+- *Toggle visibility of:*
+  - Local time section
+  - Time differences
+  - Copy buttons
+  - Time adjustment buttons (+/−/reset)

-The Preferences window is split into four tabs:
+The Settings window is split into four tabs:

 - **Format** – Global date & time format for the app
 - **Time Zones** – Add, rename, reorder, and remove extra time zones
-- **Menu Bar** – Control menu bar time vs icon, label, emoji, and format
+- **Menu Bar** – Control menu bar time vs icon, label, emoji, local time section, show buttons, overridea-ability of text, format and time adjustment buttons
 - **About** – Version info, a short description, and the license

 ---